Bridging Worlds: Where Science Meets Spirit

 August 2026 – January 2027

-Phases of the training:
+Foundations of the Bridge

 PHASE I: FOUNDATIONS OF THE BRIDGE